Environment and Sustainability

 - Exploitation – with some amphibians and reptiles across the world used for food and other products, there is a concern that trades are not sustainable and can affect wild populations

-- Persecution – humans tend to eliminate wild animals if they are perceived as pests or a threat to people, particularly snakes.
+- Persecution – humans, tend to eliminate wild animals if they are perceived as pests or a threat to people, particularly snakes.
 This can also be a problem for non-venomous species, which can be confused for their more dangerous relatives.

 Why we are working with Froglife:

-Froglife’s work to conserve amphibians and reptiles in the UK is crucial and their work fits into a global need to protect animals like frogs, toads, newts, snakes and lizards.
+Froglife’s work to conserve amphibians and reptiles in the UK is crucial, and their work fits into a global need to protect animals like frogs, toads, newts, snakes and lizards.
 They aim to make sure that the species we have in the UK flourish and will continue to do so for future generations.

 The Wildlife Trusts

-The Wildlife Trusts are a charity concerned with the importance of nature in all aspects of our daily lives.
+The Wildlife Trusts is a charity concerned with the importance of nature in all aspects of our daily lives.
 The Trusts believe that, through their work, nature and conserving nature should be at the heart of our society, and achieve this by standing up and working "for nature" on all fronts.

 The Wildlife Trusts (made up of 47 Trusts across the UK) rescue and restore places for wildlife and people, and influence and help others to do the same.
 Each year the Trust aspires to reach millions of people and hopes to inspire them about wildlife and the natural world.
 Every one of the 47 Trusts is run by and accountable to the local people who are passionate about the wildlife and wild places in their area.